eleurent/twitter-graph/README.md

 To get access to the Twitter API, you must first register on the [Twitter Developer Portal](https://developer.twitter.com/en/apps).
 Then, create an app (with read permissions) and record your authentication keys in `credentials.json`.

+**NEW!** You can now declare several standalone apps on the Twitter Developer Portal (up to 10) and save all the corresponding keys in `credentials.json`.
+These keys will be used to send the API calls in parallel, thus yielding a **x10 speedup**.

 Then, install requirements with
 ```pip3 install -r requirements.txt```